oracle/weblogic-kubernetes-operator/integration-tests/README.md

 [ERROR] Please refer to dump files (if any exist) [date]-jvmRun[N].dump, [date].dumpstream and [date]-jvmRun[N].dumpstream

 ```
-Junit test results can be seen at "integration-tests/target/failsafe-reports/TEST-oracle.kubernetes.operator.ITSingleDomain.xml".
+JUnit test results can be seen at "integration-tests/target/failsafe-reports/TEST-oracle.kubernetes.operator.ITSingleDomain.xml".
 This file shows how much time each test case took to run and the failed test results if any.

 # Logging/Archiving

-java utils logging is used, writes all the messages to console and java_test_suite.out in $RESULT_ROOT/acceptance_test_tmp directory.
+Java utils logging is used, writes all the messages to console and java_test_suite.out in $RESULT_ROOT/acceptance_test_tmp directory.
 At the end of the test run, all pods logs, describes are logged in individual files and are written to state-dump-logs directory in $RESULT_ROOT/acceptance_test_tmp.

 $RESULT_ROOT/acceptance_test_tmp is archived under $RESULT_ROOT/acceptance_test_tmp_archive